 Furthermore, there is significant confusion within the industry about the specific detail of this regulation, as well as concern about the timescales for preparation for the implementation date.
 The NFU is raising these concerns with Defra and APHA, calling for clear communication and guidance, as well as support for growers as they work to implement the new regulation.

-There are also some Brexit issues involved here, as the requirements could potentially differ if we leave the EU with no deal.
+There are also some Brexit issues involved here, which have further confused industry understanding of the regulation.
 As a simple example, as it stands the regulation requires the plant passport to include the EU flag, but in a no deal scenario the UK would replace the EU plant passport system with a UK plant passport system, which requires all reference to the EU to be replaced with UK.

 Furthermore, to trade with the EU as a third country the UK would need to use phytosanitary certificates.
 To date, the government has issued guidance around what a no-deal Brexit means if you are importing and exporting plants and plant products.